SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - There are tons of documentation and examples out there for Next
 - A finally, if you're open to options other than React: I highly recommend checking out Svelte
   - SvelteKit has its quirks, but Svelte is my favorite way to author web apps
-  - It has a small bundles, fast interactions, and shaves off all of the React's painful edges -->
+  - It has a small bundles, fast interactions, and shaves off all of React's painful edges -->

 ---